PacWest Bancorp [PACW] stock Upgrade by DA Davidson analyst, price target now $29

 DA Davidson have made an estimate for PacWest Bancorp shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 13, 2023.
 While these analysts kept the previous recommendation, Wells Fargo dropped their target price from $32 to $26.
 The new note on the price target was released on December 15, 2022, representing the official price target for PacWest Bancorp stock.
 Previously, the target price had yet another raise to $26, while Truist analysts kept a Hold rating on PACW stock.
 On October 06, 2022, analysts decreased their price target for PACW shares from 43 to 28.

-PacWest Bancorp [PACW] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 10.01.
-With this latest performance, PACW shares gained by 22.31% in over the last four-week period, additionally sinking by -49.58% over the last 6 months – not to mention a drop of -67.92% in the past year of trading.
+PacWest Bancorp [PACW] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -10.10.
+With this latest performance, PACW shares gained by 2.94% in over the last four-week period, additionally sinking by -58.06% over the last 6 months – not to mention a drop of -69.63% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and PacWest Bancorp [PACW] shares currently have an operating margin of +36.85.
 PacWest Bancorp’s Net Margin is presently recorded at +25.41.